home-assistant/home-assistant.io/source/developers/frontend_translation.markdown

 1. Don't discuss in already merged PRs if a translation is good or bad.
 Instead open an [issue](https://github.com/home-assistant/home-assistant-polymer/issues) or new PR for discussion or improvements.
 2. Don't add phrases that don't exist in `en.json`.
 3. Translated phrases have to start with capital letter.
 4. Make a note in your PR's description if you translated a phrase with an other word that fits (in your opinion) better.
-For example instead of translating `States` you have choosen the word for `Overview`
+For example instead of translating `States` you have chosen the word for `Overview`